UK Calling heralds clear call pricing service numbers which begin 08, 09 and 118. It’s a major landmark in our campaign to clean-up these numbers.

-On 1st July 2015 the charges for 084, 087, 09 and 118 numbers will be split into constituent parts: organisations which use them will declare the bit they are responsible for — the Service Charge — and; telephone call companies will set out how much a customer pays to them — the Access Charge.
-The cost of any call will be the sum of the two charges.
+From 1st July 2015 the charges for 084, 087, 09 and 118 numbers are split into constituent parts: organisations which use them must declare the bit they are responsible for — the Service Charge — and; telephone call companies must set out how much a customer pays to them — the Access Charge.
+The cost of any call is the sum of the two charges.

-At the same time, freephone numbers, which begin 0800 and 0808, will become free to call from all personal mobile telephone services.
+Also as part of UK Calling, freephone numbers, which begin 0800 and 0808, will become free to call from all mobile telephone services for the first time.

 UK Calling represents the final step in exposure of what’s been the case for years — the presence of the Service Charge.
-Those who can’t justify it will have to switch phone numbers.
+Those who can’t justify it must switch phone numbers!

 Government use of 084 numbers